6 Top Trails in the Chequamegon-Nicolet National Forest

 Black Lake Trail

 This 4-mile hike circles the quaint Black Lake.
-Along with pleasant lake vistas, the Black Lake Trail is marked with 9 educational landmarks detailing the intensive logging and reforestation history of the local forest.
+Along with pleasant lake vistas, the Black Lake Trail is marked with nine educational landmarks detailing the intensive logging and reforestation history of the local forest.
 Be sure to keep an eye out for white-tail deer and elk on your walk between signs, as they have been known to visit the lake’s strikingly blue waters.

 North Country Trail

 There's natural beauty to be found all over Wisconsin.
-Check out these Scenic Hikes at Wisconsin State Parks, or view our entire trails and hiking directory.
+Check out these scenic hikes at Wisconsin State Parks, or view our entire trails and hiking directory.

 Ready for refreshing outdoor fun?
 Check trail conditions and know before you go with the Wisconsin Trail Report.